Ecovolunteering in Indonesia

 Note that :

-• Our missions are not tourism, so they don’t have a fixed program specifically designed for you.
-As an ecovolunteer, you will support the day-to-day activities of our teams.
+Our missions are not tourism, so they don’t have a fixed program specifically designed for you.
+As an ecovolunteer, you will support the day-to-day activities of our team.

-• The list of actions carried out during these missions can therefore only be communicated to you a few weeks before departure, as we adapt to the schedule of our teams, to the most urgent needs and priorities of the moment, and finally, to the number of registered ecovolunteers and the season.
+The list of actions carried out during these missions can therefore only be communicated to you a dew weeks before departure, as we adapt to the schedule of our teams, to the most urgent needs and priorities of the moment, as well as to the number of registered ecovolunteers and the season.

 Corals in Matarape Bay, Sulawesi, Indonesia